 8 Does Surfshark Smart Routing help with speed?

 Smart Routing aims to optimize the path your traffic takes.
 It can improve speeds on some networks, but results vary by location and network conditions.
 Test with and without Smart Routing enabled to see which offers better performance.
-Why is citrix not working with your vpn common causes and fixes for 2025
+Where is my location how to check your ip address with nordvpn 2026

 9 Is streaming through Surfshark slower than regular browsing?